Khalil Ayari

-Khalil Ayari (خليل العياري; born 2 February 2005) is a Tunisian professional footballer who plays as a winger for Ligue 1 club Paris Saint-Germain, on loan from club Stade Tunisien.
+Khalil Ayari (خليل العياري; born 2 February 2005) is a Tunisian professional footballer who plays as a winger for club Dunkerque, on loan from Ligue 1 club Paris Saint-Germain, and the Tunisia national team.

 Club career

-A youth product of Stade Tunisien, he signed his first professional contract with the club on 10 December 2023 until 2028.
-He joined the French Ligue 1 club Paris Saint-Germain on loan after a successful trial, with an option to buy, and assigned to their reserves.
+A youth product of Stade Tunisien, Ayari signed his first professional contract with the club on 10 December 2023, a deal until 2028.
+On 19 September 2025, after a successful trial, he joined Ligue 1 club Paris Saint-Germain on loan with an option to buy and was assigned to the club's under-21 team.

+After signing for Paris Saint-Germain on a permanent basis, Ayari joined Ligue 2 club Dunkerque on loan for the 2026–27 season.

 International career

 Ayari was first called up to the Tunisia U20s for the 2023 UNAF U-20 Tournament.
 He made the final squad for the U20s at the 2025 U-20 Africa Cup of Nations.
 He was called up to the senior Tunisia national team for a set of friendlies in June 2025.
 In September 2025, he was called up to the Tunisia A' national team for another set of friendlies.

+On 15 May 2026, Ayari was called up to the Tunisia national team for the 2026 FIFA World Cup.